SAP-samples/teched2025-IN162/README.md

 - [SAP Service Cloud Version 2 System Configurations (for your information only)](intro/intro3/README.md)

 ## Exercises
-The complete list of exercise steps are listed below, run through them in the given order.
+The complete list of exercise steps is listed below; run through them in the given order.
 <br>This section also serves as a Table of Contents; use the breadcrumb navigation at the top of the pages to return here at any time.

 - [Exercise 1 - Explore and Configure SAP Integration Suite, advanced event mesh (AEM)](exercises/ex1/README.md)